ju2pom/ju2pom.github.io/_posts/2017-07-14-EverythingNet.md

 comments: true
 description: C#, Search, .NET, Library
 ---

 # What
 I've been using [Everything](https://www.voidtools.com/) for a long time and I use it every single day.
-If you don't know this tool yet, in short it's like the 'Windows Search' but it just works and it's incredibly fast.
+Everything is like 'Windows Search' but works better way faster !
 Don't hesitate to read the [Faq](https://www.voidtools.com/faq/)

-When I discovered a library was a available I tought it would be great (and useful) to create a .NET library that wraps the native C library.
+When I discovered a native C library was also available I tought it could be useful to create a .NET library that wraps C library.
-So I have created a .NET library that exposes most of Everything capabilities with a fluent API.
-You'll find the GitHub repo [here](https://github.com/ju2pom/EverythingNet).
+So I decided to create a .NET library that exposes most of Everything capabilities in a fluent API (I love fluent APIs).

+You can find my GitHub repository [here](https://github.com/ju2pom/EverythingNet).

 # Why
 I think there are a lot of potential in using this library in modern applications (WPF or UWP).

-Any application that deals with specific file format  could find such files in a fraction of a second.
+* Applications can gather all its associated files (base on extension for exemple)
+* Disk optimisation applications (easily find duplicates, big files, old files ...)
+* ...

 # Code
 ```csharp
 Everything everything = new Everything();
 var searchResult = everything.Search()